ProdByGodfather/py2proto/README.md

 - List[Type] `(repeated)`
 - Dict[KeyType, ValueType] `(map)`

-## API Reference
-### ProtoGenerator
-The base class for defining Protocol Buffer messages and services.
-### relation(request: str, response: str)
-A function to define the relationship between request and response messages in a service.
-### generate_proto(package_name: str, file_name: str, output_dir: str = None)
-Generates a `.proto` file with the specified package name and file name.
-- package_name: The name of the package for the Protocol Buffer definitions.
-- file_name: The name of the output .proto file (without extension).
-- output_dir: (Optional) The directory where the .proto file will be saved.
-If not specified, it will use the current directory.
-### generate_pb2(proto_file: str, output_dir: str = None)
-Generates pb2 and pb2_grpc files from the specified `.proto` file.
-- proto_file: The path to the .proto file.
-- output_dir: **(Optional)** The directory where the pb2 files will be saved.
-If not specified, it will use the current directory.

 ## Contributing
 Contributions are welcome!
 Please feel free to submit a Pull Request.